webaccess/com.webaccessglobal.simpledonate/README.md

 A responsive, sleek and user friendly donation page for CiviCRM.

-This extension demonstrates an AngularJS approach to providing a simplified CiviCRM donate interface.
+This extension allows admin to configure alternate interface for the contribution pages in CiviCRM

 More information: